Quick Summary

-Hands-Free Dog Leashes vs Classic Leather Leashes
+Hands-Free vs Classic Leather Leash: Head-to-Head

 However, if you have a dog that likes to pretend it is playing in the world cup of tug of war, can a hands free leash stand up to the forces that are being exerted?
 Let’s take a closer look at all of the pros and cons of hands free leash versus a classic leather leash.
 By the time we’re done, you should have a clear idea of where you stand!